What is domestic violence?

 Is it possible for abusers to change?

-- Sometimes an abuser stops the physical violence, but continues to employ other forms of abuse – emotional, sexual, or financial.
+Yes, but they must make the choice to change and take responsibility for their choices.
+It’s not easy for an abuser to stop abusive behavior, and it requires a serious decision to change.
+Once an abuser has had all of the power in a relationship, it’s difficult to change to a healthy relationship with equal power and compromises.
+Sometimes an abuser stops the physical violence, but continues to employ other forms of abuse – emotional, sexual, or financial.
 Some abusers are able to exert complete control over a victim’s every action without using violence or only using subtle threats of violence.
 All types of abuse are devastating to victims.

 Does the economy affect domestic violence?

 A weak economy does not cause domestic violence but it can make it more difficult for a survivor to leave, and make the abuse and violence intensify.
 Job loss, housing foreclosures, debt, and other factors contribute to higher stress levels at home, which can lead to increase violence.
 As the violence gets worse, a weak economy limits options for survivors to seek safety or escape.
 Survivors may have a more difficult time finding employment and new housing in a weak economy.

 What can I do to help?

 - Discuss with children in your life important components of healthy relationships, and through your own actions model creating and respecting healthy boundaries and non-violent solutions to conflicts.